yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 > - WEIGHTED_TOTAL is not a warning.
 It is an informational confidence indicator stating that the metric math is based on statistically correct, weighted aggregation.
 > - When WEIGHTED_TOTAL appears without INTERVAL_END_FALLBACK, the time window and aggregation are both reliable.
 > - When combined with LOW_EXEC or MULTI_PLAN, interpretation should consider plan variability or sample size.

-> [!IMPORTANT]
-> Confidence flags are not a verdict.
+> - Confidence flags are not a verdict.
 They do not automatically invalidate results, but they **must** be considered before drawing conclusions or applying mitigations.

 ## Recommended Analysis Workflow